barafael/barafael.github.io/_posts/2018-06-04-How-The-Rust-Compiler-Prevents-Mistakes.md

 }
 ```

-And, with this code, I happen to get a SIGSEGV, too.
+With this code, I happen to get a SIGSEGV, too.

-## Free of 'use-after-free'
+## And now for something more interesting: Free of 'use-after-free'

-And now for something more interesting: unlike many other languages, we have to explicitly request and release our memory from/to the OS when working with C.
+Unlike many other languages, we have to explicitly request and release our memory from/to the operating system when working with C.
+Those actions still happen when using Java, Python, or Haskell, but they happen automatically in the background.
+This is safe (because it is automatic), and it is very comfortable for the programmer.
+However, such garbage collection has a cost, which is out of scope for this article but frequently discussed.

-Those actions are hidden when using Java, Python, or Haskell.
-Managing memory manually is a difficult problem, because we have to ensure that:
+Managing memory manually (like it is done in most systems programming languages) is a difficult problem because we have to ensure that:

-* all allocated memory is free'd
+* all allocated memory is `free()`'d (no memory leaks)
-* memory that was free'd before is never reused
+* memory that was `free()`'d before is never reused (no use-after-free)
-* memory is free'd exactly once in all code paths of the program
+* memory is `free()`'d exactly once in all code paths of the program (no double free)

-If we fail to do this, our program might crash, or worse, it might corrupt data or present opportunities to attackers.
+If we fail to do this, our program might crash, or worse, it might corrupt data anywhere or present opportunities to attackers.

-The `free` function in C deallocates a block of memory, but it does not invalidate our pointer to that memory - we can still use it:
+The `free` function in C deallocates previously allocated blocks of memory, but it does not invalidate our pointer to that memory - we can still use it:

 ```c
 #include <stdio.h>